hero

 Inside a variable configuration, we have several options:

 • Name: a friendly name for your variable.
-No spaces or special characters allowed.
+No spaces or special characters allowed (except underscores).

 • (optional) Sync With Other Things: sync a variable with a variable from another Thing.
 Whenever one variable updates, the other will follow.